Skip to Content

 • Some Bulldogs are lactose intolerant and can not eat dairy foods.

-• Although Bulldogs can eat some nuts such as cashews or almonds (macadamia and walnuts are toxic), they are not advised due to their high-fat content, which can also cause an upset stomach.
+• Although Bulldogs can eat nuts such as cashews or almonds (macadamia and walnuts are toxic), they are not advised due to their high-fat content, which can cause an upset stomach.

 What Foods Can Bulldogs Eat?